Spicy Sausage Cornbread Dressing is one of our favorite Thanksgiving side dishes! This stuffing recipe is sure to become a family favorite!

 There’s two reasons for doing this, one is that toasting the cornbread gives it a richer, nuttier flavor.
 The second reason is that it gives the cornbread some firmness and texture so it doesn’t all break apart into mush in your dressing.

 Next in a large skillet, add the spicy sausage to cook down with some butter.
-Using spicy sausage really works well for a cornbread dressing recipe because the cornbread is sweet so the spicy sausage breaks up the sweetness a little.
+Using spicy sausage really works well for a cornbread dressing because the cornbread is sweet so the spicy sausage breaks up the sweetness.

 Once the sausage is browned add an apple, onion, poultry seasoning and fresh thyme.
 Cook for about 5 minutes until the onion is softened, then pour in some chicken stock.